magepal/magento1-facebook-remarketing-js/README.md

 Magento Facebook Remarketing and Conversion Tracking
 ===================

-Magento Extension to Facebook Remarketing and Conversion Tracking.
+Facebook Remarketing and Conversion Tracking Extension for Magento.

 ### Features